Evaporite Karst Subsidence

 Exciting scientific work is ongoing in areas of evaporite karst in Colorado.
 The evaporite terrains of the Roaring Fork and Eagle River areas are centered in areas of Neogene deformation and regional subsidence, related to flowage, diapiric upwelling, and dissolution of evaporite minerals.
 Precise geologic mapping, river and hot springs water chemistry, and inconsistencies in superposition (elevations) of various volcanic flows compared to their determined ages has brought about new theories, and definable and defensible limits to the area of regional collapse.
 Highly contorted strata (Figure 03), collapse debris, structural sags, deformation of river terrace gravel, piercement structures, and river-centered anticlines are all geomorphic evidence of the subsidence and deformation.

 While regional collapse related to evaporite flowage and dissolution is fascinating to geoscientists, it is the associated risk from localized and potentially spontaneous subsidence that can damage or destroy infrastructure and potentially be life threatening.
-Secondary considerations include seepage susceptibility and potential failure where reservoir dams are located, along with water-quality concerns with dissolved- salt loading of rivers.
+Secondary considerations include seepage susceptibility and potential failure where reservoir dams are located, along with water-quality concerns with dissolved-salt loading of rivers.

-Most catalogued sinkholes of Colorado lie on surficial deposits such as flat-lying glacial outwash terraces, recent valley side sediments, or older deposits on pediment slopes overlying the evaporite bedrock (Figure 02).
+Most catalogued sinkholes in the state lie on surficial deposits such as flat-lying glacial outwash terraces, recent valley side sediments, or older deposits on pediment slopes overlying the evaporite bedrock (Figure 02).
 Some sinkholes, fissures, and caverns are exposed in the actual bedrock (Figure 04).
 In surficial-soil mantles, subsurface borings in the vicinity of sinkholes show wide irregularities of bedrock depths, as do exposures along road cuts.
-While the surface of the river terrace is relatively flat, the underlying bedrock surfaces is likely more indicative of karst topography.
+While the surface of a river terrace is relatively flat, the underlying bedrock surfaces is likely more indicative of karst topography.
 The highest densities of sinkholes that are manifested at the surface in Colorado occur in the Roaring Fork River-Carbondale area in Garfield County, the Eagle River around Gypsum and Edwards in Eagle County, the Buford-North Fork White River area in Rio Blanco County, and Park County south of Fairplay.

 Where evaporite bedrock is exposed at the surface or underlies thin surficial soils, there is some risk that subsidence could occur.
 The associated risk rises where the frequency of sinkholes increases.
 Dangerous and life-threatening, spontaneous collapse and opening of subsurface voids are rare, but do occur (Figure 05).
 More commonly, differential strains and settlement from localized ground subsidence or piping (removal of fine soils into subsurface voids) will damage facilities that are unknowingly constructed over a sinkhole or subsidence trough.
 Where subsidence features are exposed at the surface and properly identified, they should be avoided if possible.
 Many older sinkholes have been covered with recent soil infilling and are completely concealed at the surface.
 While some concealed sinkhole locations can be seen in aerial photography by vegetation changes, only subsurface inspections, either by investigative trenching, a series of investigative borings, geophysical means, and/or observations made during overlot grading or utility installation, will decisively ascertain whether sinkholes exist within a development area.